 Hi!
-I am a PhD student at MIT EECS, advised by Prof. Aleksander Mądry.
+I am a PhD student at MIT EECS and CSAIL, fortunate to be advised by Prof. Aleksander Mądry.

 I received a BS in Computer Science from Cornell University in 2014, where I was fortunate to work with Prof. Ramin Zabih and Prof. Bobby Kleinberg.